 - Take challenging classes. - Connect your interests to one of the state's career clusters and take appropriate courses within the cluster.
-(SSP) - Get involved in activities at school and in the community.
-Volunteer your time. - Continue building the Student Success Plan by completing annual goals, the SSP survey and the "Learning Style Inventory" and "Career Interest Profiler" assessments. - Get to know the Career Center. - Talk with adults about their jobs.
+(SSP) - Take the PSAT 8/9 school day in October for practice. - Create a Khan Academy account for SAT preparation. - Get involved in activities at school and in the community.
+Volunteer your time. - Continue building the Student Success Plan by completing annual goals, the SSP survey and the "Learning Style Inventory" and "Career Interest Profiler" assessments.

+- Get to know the Career Center.

+- Talk with adults about their jobs.
 What do they like and dislike?
+What educational preparation is required?

+- Read.

-What educational preparation is required? - · Read. - Start to plan financially for college. - Plan summer experiences that might develop new skills.
+- Start to plan financially for college.

+- Plan summer experiences that might develop new skills.

 - Explore a variety of courses.
 Take challenging classes. - Connect your interests to one of the state's career clusters and take appropriate courses within the cluster.
 (SSP) - Make sure you are meeting all graduation requirements. - Continue involvement in school and community activities.
 Volunteer your time. - Continue building the Student Success Plan by completing annual goals, the SSP survey and the "Do What You Are" personality inventory. - Use Naviance and the Career Center to research careers and colleges.
-(SSP) - Plan to take appropriate Advanced Placement and Uconn ECE courses. - · Read. - Explore and discuss college options. - Take the PSAT in October for practice. - Consider summer programs at colleges or other summer opportunities that may help you to develop new skills or strengthen existing ones.
+(SSP) - Plan to take appropriate Advanced Placement and Uconn ECE courses. - Read. - Explore and discuss college options. - Take the PSAT school day in October for practice. - If you haven't already, create a Khan Academy account for SAT preparation. - Consider summer programs at colleges or other summer opportunities that may help you to develop new skills or strengthen existing ones.

-- · Continue taking challenging courses. - · Ensure you are meeting graduation requirements. - Continue involvement in school and community activities.
+- Continue taking challenging courses. - Ensure you are meeting graduation requirements. - Continue involvement in school and community activities.
 Volunteer your time. - Continue building the Student Success Plan by completing annual goals, building a resume and utilizing Naviance and the Career Center to search for appropriate careers and colleges. - Connect your interests to one of the state's career clusters and take appropriate courses within the cluster.
-(SSP) - If you are planning to play a sport or hope to receive an athletic scholarship at a Division I or II college, be sure courses meet NCAA Clearinghouse requirements. - Take the required PSAT school day in October. - Take the ASVAB (optional). - Plan college visits.
-Take college tours, talk to faculty members and students, and get to know the institutions thoroughly. - Create a Khan Academy account for SAT Preparation. - Look carefully at costs and budgeting for further education.
+(SSP) - If you are planning to play a sport or hope to receive an athletic scholarship at a Division I or II college, be sure courses meet NCAA Clearinghouse requirements. - Take the required PSAT school day in October for practice. - Take the ASVAB (optional). - Plan college visits.
+Take college tours, talk to faculty members and students, and get to know the institutions thoroughly. - If you haven't already, create a Khan Academy account for SAT Preparation. - Look carefully at costs and budgeting for further education.
 Attend Financial Aid Night (Fall).
-Explore financial aid and scholarship opportunities.

-- Check to see if applications for certain programs need to be made this year, for example appointments to a military academy. - Explore job-shadowing options with your school counselor and the Career Center. - Take the required SAT school day administration in the Spring. - Register for the June or November SAT administration at LHS if you would like an additional score with the writing section or your selected college requires an SAT Subject Test. - Register for the ACT if required by your selected college. - Speak with graduates who have attended college or who have entered careers about their experiences. - Attend College/Naviance night for juniors in the Spring. - Attend the College Fair in the Fall. - Complete your Individual Planning Portfolio. - Carefully select courses for your senior year. - · Read. - Plan enriching summer experiences.
+Explore financial aid and scholarship opportunities. - Check to see if applications for certain programs need to be made this year, for example appointments to a military academy. - Explore job-shadowing options with your school counselor and the Career Center. - Take the required SAT school day administration in the Spring. - Register for the June or November SAT administration at LHS if you would like an additional score with the writing section or your selected college requires an SAT Subject Test.

+- Register for the ACT if required by your selected college. - Speak with graduates who have attended college or who have entered careers about their experiences. - Attend College/Naviance night for juniors in the Spring. - Attend the College Fair in the Fall. - Carefully select courses for your senior year. - Read. - Plan enriching summer experiences.